Bunratty Castle: Current structure

 Barnabas O'Brien died in 1657, but had apparently leased out the castle to one "John Cooper", likely the same person married to Máire ní Mahon of Leamaneh Castle, widow of another O'Brien, Conor (died 1651).
 Bunratty Castle remained property of the O'Briens and in the 1680s the castle was still the principal seat of the Earls of Thomond.
 In 1712, Henry, the 8th and last Earl of Thomond (1688–1741) sold Bunratty Castle and 472 acre of land to Thomas Amory for £225 and an annual rent of £120.
 Amory in turn sold the castle to Thomas Studdert who moved in ca. 1720.

 The Studdert family left the castle (allowing it to fall into disrepair), to reside in the more comfortable and modern adjacent "Bunratty House" they had built in 1804.

 For some time in the mid-19th century, the castle was used as a barracks by the Royal Irish Constabulary.
 In 1894, Bunratty was once again used by the Studdert family, as the seat of Captain Richard Studdert.
 In the late 19th century, the roof of the Great Hall collapsed.

 In 1956, the castle was purchased and restored by the 7th Viscount Gort, with assistance from the Office of Public Works.
 He reroofed the castle and saved it from ruin.
 The castle was opened to the public in 1960, with sporting furniture, tapestries and works of art dating to around the 1600's.

+In February 1984, Pat Nugent was discovered in the reception area of the castle, mortally wounded.
+In 2024 a renewed investigation into his death was opened by An Garda Siochana.

+In 2023 the ownership of the castle was transferred, with the transfer of Shannon Heritage DAC, a division of Shannon Group, to Clare County Council.
+This was part of larger transfer of the tourism sites that the company formerly operated, including the transfer of the nearby King John's Castle to Limerick City Council, owing to losses sustained at the sites during the COVID-19 pandemic.
+Other sites included in the transfer to Clare County Council were Craggaunowen Bronze Age Park, Knappogue Castle & Walled Garden, and a retail unit operated by Shannon Heritage at the Cliffs of Moher.